haoheliu/2021-ISMIR-MSS-Challenge-CWS-PResUNet/README.md

 Log file will be automatic generated.
 You can check validation results during training, which update every two epoches.

+Hints:
-Note: You can upload validation data as real_mixture + silent so that to perform separation on real test data.
+- To perform separation on real test data, you can upload validation data as real_mixture + silent.
+- To make an epoch shorter, you can modify the parameter HOURS_FOR_A_EPOCH inside models/dataloader/loaders/individual_loader.py.

 ## 3. todo